barchart/marketdata-api-js/README.md

 Complete documentation for this SDK can be found here: http://barchart.github.io/marketdata-api-js/

-### Examples
+### Demos

-Working examples are available for web browser and Node.js environments.
+Working demos are available for web browser and Node.js environments.
 Please refer to the [documentation](http://barchart.github.io/marketdata-api-js/).

 ### Package Managers